react-navigation/react-navigation.github.io/versioned_docs/version-5.x/params.md

 ## What should be in params

 It's important to understand what kind of data should be in params.
 Params are like options for a screen.
 They should only contain information to configure what's displayed in the screen.
-Avoid passing the full data which will be displayed on the screen itself (e.g. pass an user id instead of user object).
+Avoid passing the full data which will be displayed on the screen itself (e.g. pass a user id instead of user object).
 Also avoid passing data which is used by multiple screens, such data should be in a global store.

 You can also think of the route object like a URL.
 If your screen had a URL, what should be in the URL?
 Params shouldn't contain data that you think should not be in the URL.
 This often means that you should keep as little data as possible needed to determine what the screen is.
 Think of visiting a shopping website, when you are seeing product listings, the URL usually contains category name, type of sort, any filters etc., it doesn't contain the actual list of products displayed on the screen.